-- both businesses and consumers agree that first-contact resolution is the most important single factor impacting upon customer experience when contacting a business - a short queue/wait time for response is also seen as being a vital part of the customer experience - having UK-based employees is seen as far more important to customers than businesses believe - having long opening hours is quite important to younger customers, whereas businesses place this as being the least important customer experience factor.
+- both businesses and consumers agree that first-contact resolution is the most important single factor impacting upon customer experience when contacting a business - a short queue/wait time for response is also seen as being a vital part of the customer experience - having UK-based employees is seen as far more important to customers than businesses believe, particularly for the older generation.

-When considering these findings from the perspective of the various age ranges, the importance of having UK-based employees is far more important for older customers.
-There is also a pattern that older age-groups are less likely to be happy with being passed between agents.
+When considering these findings from the perspective of the various age ranges, the importance of first-contact resolution is much more popular across all age ranges, which is a change from previous years when older demographics felt this to be much more important.

+The requirement for UK-based employees has dropped this year, especially amongst the younger demographic.
+There is also a pattern that older age groups are less likely to be happy with being passed between agents.

-Younger customers place more importance than the older generation on longer opening hours, and are also more likely to value having a choice of ways to communicate with the organisation.
-Further evidence for this age group's valuing of its time can be seen in relatively high importance being placed upon short call/web chat duration compared to the older generation.
+Younger customers place more importance than the older generation on longer opening hours, and are also somewhat more likely to value having a choice of ways to communicate with the organisation.
+Further evidence for younger age groups' valuing of its time can be seen in relatively high importance being placed upon short call/web chat duration compared to the older generation.

-However, the youngest age group are not willing to sacrifice courteous service for time saved, as 50% of this cohort place 'polite and friendly employees' in the top three factors, making it their second most important factor.
+However, the youngest age group are certainly not willing to sacrifice courteous service for time saved, as 51% of this cohort place 'polite and friendly employees' in the top three factors, making it their most important factor.
 This may be because the youngest age group have the least experience of dealing with businesses and contact centres, perhaps lacking some of the confidence that comes with years of speaking with businesses, and to have a friendly and approachable agent seems to be valued very highly.

-When segmenting the consumer data by socio-economic group, the ABC segment seems to value longer opening hours more than the DE group, and C2DE seems to value UK-based employees more.

-AB respondents value first-contact resolution the most, but there is very little significant difference between socio-economic groups this year.
+When segmenting the consumer data by socio-economic group, the AB segment seems to value short queue times and call times somewhat more than other groups, but there is otherwise relatively little difference this year.

-Figure 184: What are the top 3 most important factors to you when contacting an organisation by phone or digital channel? (by socioeconomic group)
+Figure 174: What are the top 3 most important factors to you when contacting an organisation by phone or digital channel? (by socioeconomic group)